ibm-apiconnect/v10-playbooks/change-mgmt-backup-cfg/change-mgmt-backup-cfg-k8s-playbook.md

 # Steps to change DatabaseBackup configuration in the Management Subsystem for Kubernetes Installations

+:warning: **NOT COMPATIBLE WITH VERSIONS V10.0.1.0 OR LATER** :warning:

 The following are steps and a script to allow you to change the `DatabaseBackup` configuration in the Management Subsystem.

 This is a workaround to a known issue and will be addressed in a future release.